Saturday, Jan. 31 – 9:00 am to 2:00 pm at NYS Museum, 222 Madison Ave, Albany, NY 12210

 The 14th Amendment & Birthright Citizenship: Making Sense of the Political Moment Through Asian American Histories, presented by Dr. Darrell DeTample, Hunterton Central Regional HS and Kimberly Leung, Asian Law Caucus As the 250th anniversary of the Declaration of Independence approaches, this workshop explores how migration has reshaped ideas of liberty, equality, and citizenship.
 Focusing on birthright citizenship and the 14th Amendment, we’ll trace key moments in Asian American history and, in partnership with the Asian Law Caucus, connect past struggles to present debates while offering educators historical context, legal insights, and classroom-ready tools.

-Reimagining the Hudson River Trading Game, presented by Holly Kilgore, Historic Cherry Hill The Hudson River Trading Game is a hands-on program for 4th and 5th graders that creatively combines history, economics, science, ELA, and math.
+Reimagining the Hudson River Trading Game, presented by associates from Historic Cherry Hill The Hudson River Trading Game is a hands-on program for 4th and 5th graders that creatively combines history, economics, science, ELA, and math.
 Students role-play using a 34-foot game board to experience the challenges of 18th-century trade and travel on the Hudson River and discover how Hudson River trade was linked to global trade.

 11:10 - 12:10 PM (60 minutes of CTLE included) Working Lunch - LUNCH is provided - Poster Sessions: Museums, Historic & Cultural Organizations Roundtable Q/A